-Firstly, we develop and verify a robust and accurate wall boundary model, the explicitly represented polygon (ERP) wall boundary model.
-This model enables us to use arbitrary triangle polygons as wall boundaries, for one of mesh-free particle methods, the explicit MPS (EMPS) method.
-It can deal with arbitrarily shaped boundaries and movements, and can impose boundary conditions accurately in freesurface flow analysis based on mesh-free particle methods.
-The ERP wall boundary model is formulated such that it satisfies the pressure Neumann boundary condition and the slip/no-slip boundary conditions, without requiring the generation of virtual particles and treating angled edges as exceptional cases.
+Firstly, we developed and verified a robust and accurate wall boundary model, the explicitly represented polygon (ERP) wall boundary model, which enables us to use arbitrary triangle polygons as wall boundaries, for one of mesh-free particle methods, the explicit-MPS (E-MPS) method.
+It can deal with arbitrarily shaped boundaries and movements, and can impose boundary conditions accurately in free-surface flow analysis based on mesh-free particle methods.
+The ERP model is formulated such that it satisfies the pressure Neumann boundary condition and the slip/noslip boundary conditions, without requiring the generation of virtual particles or treating angled edges as exceptional cases.
 Moreover, the ERP model eliminates the problem of force imbalance on the boundaries, which often occurs in conventional models.
-Because of them, the EMPS method applied to the ERP model can conduct stable and accurate computations.
+Because of them, the E-MPS method applied to the ERP model can conduct stable and accurate computations.
 For verification and validation of the proposed wall boundary model, we preformed simulations for a hydrostatic pressure problem, a Couette flow, a Poiseuille flow, and a dam break problem.
-The results were compared with the theoretical values, results obtained by other models and methods, and experimental results.
-We confirm that the boundary conditions of the ERP model are appropriately modeled, and the EMPS method with the ERP model can achieve adequate accuracy.
+The results were compared with the theoretical values, the results obtained by other models and methods, and experimental results.
+We confirmed that the boundary conditions of the ERP model were appropriately modeled, and the E-MPS method with the ERP model can achieve adequate accuracy.

-Next, we present a FSI model, the consistent-interface fluid-structure interaction model, based on mesh-free particle methods for free-surface flow computation with fully explicit algorithms, and the finite element method for structural computation.
-This model is formulated to be able to take advantages of both the methods in dealing with complicated phenomena including moving boundaries and structures with various types of constitutive laws.
+Next, we presented a FSI model, the consistent-interface fluid-structure interaction model, based on mesh-free particle methods for free-surface flow computation with fully explicit algorithms, and the finite element method for structure computation.
+This model was formulated to be able to take advantages of both the methods in dealing with complicated phenomena including moving boundaries and structures with various types of constitutive laws.
 In the proposed FSI model, fluid-structure interfaces are geometrically consistent since the ERP wall boundary model enables us to use surfaces of finite elements directly as wall boundaries in computation of the free-surface flow, and force exerted by fluid particles to structure is modeled such that the kinetic boundary condition on the fluid-structure interface is satisfied.
 Therefore, this model satisfies the requirements (I), (II), and (III).
-In order to verify the proposed FSI model, a dam break problem with an elastic obstacle was computed, and the results obtained by the proposed FSI model were compared with the results obtained by other studies.
-The results are found to be in good agreement with the results given based on the particle FEM adopting a monolithic coupling scheme, which is expected to have high accuracy.
+In order to verify the proposed FSI model, a dam break problem with an elastic obstacle was computed, and the results obtained by the proposed model were compared with the results obtained by other studies.
+The results were found to be in good agreement with the results given based on Particle-FEM adopting a monolithic coupling scheme, which is expected to have high accuracy.
 The verification indicated that the proposed model can achieve adequate accuracy.
-In addition to that, the proposed FSI model simulated a sloshing tank with an elastic beam and compared with an experimental result.
-As a result, the model performs very well at reproducing the experiment.